 There has been a German presence at World Expos since the first – the 1851 Great Exhibition in London.
 As an active participant in Expos, Germany was one of the 31 countries that signed the Paris Convention of 1928 that created the BIE.
 Germany’s involvement in Expos has continued ever since with regular participation in Expos and the organisation of World Expo 2000 in Hannover.
-Germany has also been host to two Specialised Expos (Expo 1957 in Berlin and Expo 1965 Munich), and five Category A1 International Horticultural Exhibitions.
+Germany has also been host to two Specialised Expos (Expo 1957 in Berlin and Expo 1965 Munich), and five Horticultural Expos.

 ThemeEnergy on Track

 AwardGold - "Theme Development" Category - pavilions larger than 700 m2

 Ahead of the opening of Expo 2017 Astana, the Bureau International des Expositions (BIE) asked Dietmar Schmitz, the National Commissioner of the Pavilion of Germany, about the country’s participation.

 D. Schmitz: Our pavilion puts the Energiewende (energy transition) “Made in Germany” at the centre, focusing on expansion of renewables and increase in energy efficiency.
 We will present what is already possible today with innovative technologies and processes, for example in solar energy, wind power, geothermal and hydro power.
 We have interactive exhibits and current examples from Germany to show the impact of changing to renewables on everyday life, from smart homes to mobility.

 We will also take a look at the energy supplies of the future, and present ways of moving forward in areas such as smart networking and energy storage.

 D. Schmitz: The German Pavilion will present an attractive mix of entertainment and information, showcasing Germany’s skills and expertise in solutions to ensure future energy supplies for our planet.
 We will address both the experts and the general public, including families and children of all ages.